ctmrbio/stag-mwc/README.md

     snakemake --use-conda --cores N

 This will run the workflow locally using `N` cores.
-It is also possible to run it in a Slurm-managed cluster environment using e.g.
+It is also possible to run it in a Slurm-managed cluster environment, e.g. on UPPMAX Rackham:

-    snakemake --use-conda --jobs 999 --cluster-config cluster_configs/rackham.json --cluster "sbatch -A {cluster.account} -p {cluster.partition} -n {cluster.n} -t {cluster.time}"
+    snakemake --use-conda --profile cluster_configs/rackham

-See the [Snakemake documentation](https://snakemake.readthedocs.io) for further details on how to run Snakemake workflows on other types of cluster resources.
+Make sure you edit the Slurm project account in `cluster_configs/rackham/rackham.yaml`.
+Refer to the official [Snakemake documentation](https://snakemake.readthedocs.io) for further details on how to run Snakemake workflows on other types of cluster resources.

 ### Automatic database download